HomeStock MarketHow to analyze the fundamentals of the company?

 Things to Remember before investing in any Stock:-

-2. Higher is the EPS better is the Stock.
+- The higher is the EPS, the better is the Stock.

-3. Higher the P/E the more the market is willing to pay for the companies earning.
+- The higher the P/E the more the market is willing to pay for the company’s earnings.

-6. Debt Ratio of company should be low.
+- The debt ratio of the company should be low.